 Over the course of his final two playing seasons at Emmanuel, Campagna registered eight shutouts to finish his career with a program-record 12 shutouts.
 During his junior campaign, the keeper allowed only eight goals the entire season to register a .915 save percentage, which ranked him third among NCAA Division III goaltenders and a 0.85 goals against average.

 As a freshman, Campagna was selected the Great Northeast Athletic Conference (GNAC) Rookie of the Week three times and ranked sixth in the NCAA among Division III keepers, averaging 10.62 saves per game.
 He was named the GNAC Goalkeeper of the Week during both his junior and senior seasons.
 Campagna went on to lead the GNAC in saves per game during all four of his collegiate seasons and finished his career with 401 saves.

 Campagna was a three-time GNAC Academic All-Conference selection and received the Emmanuel College Athletic Department's Senior Leadership Award in 2007.
 While at Emmanuel, Campagna also competed on the Men's Volleyball and Indoor Track & Field squads, as well as the Baseball club team.

-He currently resides in Watertown, Mass. with his wife Becky.
+He currently resides in Malden, Mass. with his wife Becky and their dog Otis.